Evidence for Disorder Induced Delocalization in Graphite: Abstract

 \section{Abstract}

-We present electrical transport measurements in natural graphite and highly ordered pyrolytic graphite (HOPG), comparing macroscopic samples with exfoliated, nanofabricated specimen of nanometer thickness.
-Nano-samples exhibit a very large c-axis resistivity $\rho_c$ -- much larger than expected from simple band theory -- and non-monotonic temperature dependence, similar to macroscopic HOPG, but in stark contrast to macroscopic natural graphite.
-A recent model of disorder induced delocalization is consistent with the data.
-Micro-Raman spectroscopy reveals clearly reduced disorder in exfoliated samples and HOPG, as expected within the model -- therefore presenting further evidence for a novel paradigm of electronic transport in graphite.
+We present electrical transport measurements in natural graphite and highly ordered pyrolytic graphite (HOPG), comparing macroscopic samples with exfoliated, nanofabricated specimens of nanometer thickness.
+The latter exhibit a very large c-axis resistivity $\rho_c$ -- much larger than expected from simple band theory -- and non-monotonic temperature dependence, similar to macroscopic HOPG, but in stark contrast to macroscopic natural graphite.
+A recent model of disorder-induced delocalization is consistent with our transport data.
+Furthermore, Micro-Raman spectroscopy reveals clearly reduced disorder in exfoliated samples and HOPG, as expected within the model -- therefore presenting further evidence for a novel paradigm of electronic transport in graphite.